 Dry mix salad

 Salad dressing is made from dry ingredients that must be mixed with water before being poured over a salad.
-If you’ve chosen a dry mix salad dressing, as long as no water has gotten in, you should be alright.
-If it has, you will notice clumps and possibly mold.
-Those are red flags that your dry mix ought to be thrown out right away.
+If you’ve chosen a dry mix salad dressing, you should be alright if no water has gotten in.

 Unrefrigerated salad dressing